 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-As we pulled up to the Dallas Love Field Airport, I kissed the Hippy Hubby goodbye and loaded all of my camping gear onto my back.
-I was ready for a weekend of summiting mountains, kayaking, camping under the stars, and most of all making friends with other badass outdoor loving chicks at the first ever REI Outessa Summit.
-I stumbled clumsily towards the airport check-counter with my huge load of gear and smiled at the Southwest Airlines representative, happy to relieve myself of the massive weight that all my gear was putting on my small frame.
-I couldn’t help but speculate how my weekend would go.
-Even though I had been putting my schedule of classes together for months before this event, I still spent all of my travel time looking over the hundreds of classes I could take that weekend.
-Before I even landed in Salt Lake City, Utah, I had once again rearranged my schedule for the weekend to fit my changing moods.
+As we pulled up to the Dallas Love Field Airport, I kissed the kiddo goodbye and loaded all of my camping gear onto my back.
+I was ready for a weekend of summiting mountains, kayaking, camping under the stars, and most of all making friends with other badass outdoor loving chicks, at the first-ever REI Outessa Summit.
+I stumbled clumsily towards the airport check-counter with my huge load of gear, and smiled at the Southwest Airlines representative, happy to relieve myself of the massive weight that my gear put on my small frame.
+I couldn't help but speculate how my weekend would go.
+Even though I had already spent months organizing my schedule of classes for this event, I still spent all of my travel time looking over the hundreds of classes I could take that weekend.
+Before I even landed in Salt Lake City, Utah, I had once again rearranged my schedule to fit my changing moods.

 My plane landed in the Salt Lake City International Airport at 4:35 pm Thursday afternoon.
 I was extremely anxious to get to Powder Mountain and get my weekend of outdoor fun started.
-I hugged my new friend Mollie goodbye and went looking for Marie, a fellow Outessa Summit attendee that agreed to carpool with me from the airport in her rental car.
-We drove the hour drive from the airport to the top of Powder Mountain chatting away about our lives, our jobs, and what we were looking forward to that weekend.
-It seems the common theme that united every woman that weekend, was our need to make friends with other adventure-loving outdoor goddesses that loved to push the limits and aren’t afraid of a little dirt or sweat.
-Marie was no exception and was excited to make friends with other women in their late 40’s+ that were looking for adventures like her.
+I went looking for Marie, a fellow Outessa Summit attendee that agreed to carpool with me from the airport in her rental car.
+We drove the hour drive from the airport to the top of Powder Mountain, chatting away about our lives, our jobs, and what we were looking forward to that weekend.
+It seemed the common theme that united every woman that weekend, was our need to make friends with other adventure-loving outdoor goddesses that loved to push the limits and aren't afraid of a little dirt or sweat.
+Marie was no exception and was excited to make friends with other women in their late 40's+ that were looking for adventures like her.
 No matter the age, we all seemed to have the same common goals.

 Setting up camp on top of the mountain

 After checking in, I lugged all of my gear over to where I saw a group of designated volunteers willing to help me set up my tent.
 Knowing how simple my Kelty TN3 was to set up on my own, I thanked them for the help and proceeded to proudly put up my tent alone.
-Some lovely soul did, in fact, help me to stake down my tent, though, and later that night I would be beyond grateful to have my tent staked down so well.
-After getting all my gear unpacked and in my tent, I decided to go down the hill and see if anything fun was going on this night before the summit began.
-I was apprehensive because I was alone, but I figured I couldn’t make new friends without trying, so I sucked up my fears and walked down the hill from my tent, where many of the sponsoring brand’s tents were.
+Some lovely soul did, in fact, help me stake down my tent properly, and later that night I would be beyond grateful to have my tent staked down so well.
+After unpacking all of my gear, I decided to go down the hill and see if anything fun was going on.
+I was apprehensive because I was alone, but I figured I couldn't make new friends without trying, so I sucked up my fears and walked down the hill from my tent, where many of the sponsoring brand's tents were.
 There were two rows of tents that were separated by a gravel walkway.
-The walkway was decorated with chairs, sitting pillows, hay bales, and blankets, all sitting around these beautifully placed propane fueled fire pits that were decorated with black rock substrate.
+The walkway was decorated with chairs, sitting pillows, hay bales, and blankets, all sitting around these beautifully placed propane-fueled fire pits that were decorated with black rock substrate.
 Many of the chairs and hay bales were already filling up with the women who had arrived earlier than me.
-I scanned the growing crowd and randomly picked a fire pit with an open seat by it, hoping I chose the right group to sit down with.
+I scanned the growing crowd and randomly picked a fire pit with an open seat by it, hoping I chose the right group to sit with.

 As I apprehensively approached the group of women, I noticed all the ladies were excitedly chatting with one another, and they already had drinks in their hands.
-The smiles on all of their faces washed my apprehension away immediately, and I grabbed a Lagunitas beer (my favorite!) and sat down.
-I couldn’t believe my luck.
+The smiles on all of their faces washed my apprehension away immediately, and I grabbed a Lagunitas Sumptin' Sumptin' beer and sat down.
+I couldn't believe my luck.
 All of these ladies were amazing and I was already making fast friends with each of them.
-It would turn out that these ladies would become my steady group of friends throughout the weekend, and I couldn’t have asked for a better group of friends to experience Outessa with!
-(Love you ladies!!!!!
-I am totally coming to CO to adventure some more with y’all!)
-The fire pits were shut down early that night since the summit hadn’t actually started yet, so we were ushered back to our tents to tuck in for the night.
-Following my new friends to their premium tent space that was set up by REI, we all hung out and drank a little more before heading to our own tents to go to sleep.
-At least, I thought I was going to sleep…
+It would turn out that these ladies would become my steady group of friends throughout the weekend, and I couldn't have asked for a better group of friends to experience

 There's nothing like organic caffeinated love after a night of hell

-The wind on the top of the mountain began to pick up until it was beating my tent so hard the walls were hitting me on the head as I lay there trying to sleep.
-The noise of all the tents flapping in the wind drowned out everything around me.
-At one point during the night, I had become paranoid that my tent was the only one making such a racket, that I stuck my head out of my tent to find all the other tents also violently shaking with the mountain winds.
+The wind at the top of the mountain began to pick up in speed until it was beating my tent so hard, the walls were hitting me on the head as I lay there trying to sleep.
+The combined noise of all the tents flapping in the wind drowned out everything around me.
 I was glad that I had let the helpful Outessa volunteers stake my tent down with the heavy duty stakes.
-Otherwise, I am pretty sure I would have blown away, down the mountainside.
-When 5:30 am finally rolled around, I couldn’t take lying in my tent any longer.
-Since the Hippy Hubby is a Barista, I knew that it was the Barista’s time of day and went looking for organic coffee to help me get going.
-Taylor Maid Farms didn’t disappoint.
+Otherwise, I'm pretty sure I would have blown away down the mountainside.
+When 5:30 am finally rolled around, I couldn't lay in my tent any longer.
+Having worked as a Barista, I knew that it was the Barista's time of day, and went looking for organic coffee to help me get going.
+Taylor Maid Farms didn't disappoint.
 They made me the most delicious organic maple syrup sweetened latte with a little bit of love on top!
 I was almost hesitant to leave the warm coffee-scented atmosphere when it was time for my first class.

 Some of the best days start with a paddle on the water

-Even though I had just pulled one of the worst all-nighters of my life, after a good cup of coffee (or two…but who’s counting?), I was ready for my first class of the weekend, “Intro to Kayaking.”
-There is nothing like starting your day with a paddle on beautiful crystal clear water.
-Earlier this summer I took the plunge and decided to buy myself a kayak.
+Even though I had just pulled one of the worst all-nighters of my life, after a good cup of coffee (or two…but who's counting?), I was ready for my first class of the weekend, “Intro to Kayaking.”
+There's nothing like starting your day with a paddle on beautiful crystal clear water.
+Earlier this summer, I had taken the plunge and bought myself a folding kayak.
 Because I can no longer drive and Uber drivers frown upon kayak rack installations on their car, I made the decision to buy an origami inspired folding kayak by Oru Kayak.
-It’s the perfect kayak for me because it’s super lightweight, it folds into a box when you aren’t using it, and it fits in my apartment closet!
-Needless to say, when I found out that they were one of the sponsors for the Outessa Summit as well as the kayaking instructors, I was super stoked to get to meet them in person and learn all that I could while I was in their class.
+It's the perfect kayak for me because it's super lightweight, folds into a box, and fits in my apartment closet!
+Needless to say, when I found out they were one of the sponsors for the

-To get to our class, we all had to pile into a little bus that we rode down to the bottom of the mountain.
-I don’t doubt my driver’s skills driving down such steep switchbacks, but I would be lying if I said that I felt safe on that drive down the mountain to the lake.
-After making it safely to our class, we all excitedly hiked down to the lakeshore where our kayaks and instructors were awaiting our arrival.
-On shore, they gave us instructions on holding our paddles, safety, and basic strokes.
-I was extremely excited to get a chance to try out their Bay model since I already had the Beach model at home.
+To get to our class, we all piled into a little bus that took us down to the bottom of the mountain.
+I don't doubt my driver was skilled at driving down such steep switchbacks, but I would be lying if I said that I felt safe on that drive down the mountain to the lake.
+After making it safely to our class, we all excitedly hiked to the lakeshore, where our kayaks and instructors were awaiting our arrival.
+Onshore, they gave us instructions for holding our paddles, safety, and basic strokes.
+I was extremely excited to get the chance to try out their Bay model since I already own the Beach model at home.
 As we got into our kayaks and prepared to push off, I realized THIS IS IT!
 This is one of those perfect moments where I am completely in my happy place.
-Those moments are the ones that I’ve been craving intensely lately, and I was glad that I get to memorialize it while I was there.
+Those moments are the ones that I've been craving intensely lately, and I was glad that I got to memorialize it while I was there.

-As a group, we began to paddle out from the little beach we had launched our kayaks from.
-I instantly noticed a difference in the Bay model versus my Beach model at home.
-While it was a little bit less stable, I could feel how it easily sliced through the water at a faster speed than I was used to.
+As a group, we paddled out from the little beach we had launched our kayaks from.
+I instantly noticed a difference in the Bay model versus the Beach model that I had at home.
+While the Bay model was a little bit less stable, I could feel how it easily sliced through the water at a faster speed than I was used to.
 I glided through the water, not realizing I was leaving my classmates behind.
 Reversing my stroke, I slowed my kayak down to take in the views around me.
 THIS IS THE LIFE!!!
 Hearing our instructor call out, I quickly snapped a few pictures and then turned to get closer to his boat so that I could hear what he was saying to the rest of the class.

-He was instructing our class on one of the most important lessons that we could learn, what to do in the event that you tip your kayak over.
-After demonstrating two different ways to get back into the kayak after capsizing, he then proceeded to demonstrate one of the coolest kayak tricks I have yet to learn, rolling your kayak.
-If you know you are about to go under, you just go with it and roll your kayak all the way under the water and back up again.
-Watching an expert perform this trick makes you think it’s easy peasy, but let me tell you, it’s not.
+Our instructor was teaching our class about one of the most important lessons we could learn, what to do in the event you tip your kayak over.
+After demonstrating two different ways to get back into the kayak after capsizing, he proceeded to demonstrate one of the coolest kayak tricks I have yet to learn, rolling your kayak.
+If you know you are about to go under, you go with it and roll your kayak all the way under the water and back up again.
+Watching an expert perform this trick makes you think it's easy-peasy, but let me tell you, it's not.
 I was thoroughly impressed by how easy he made it look.
-As we paddled out further, we learned a few intermediate strokes and battled the wind that was picking up.
+As we paddled out further, we learned a few intermediate strokes and battled the wind that had begun to pick up.
 All too soon our class was over and we were waiting for the shuttle to pick us up and take us back up the mountain.
 I was tempted to schedule kayaking for every class all weekend long.
-I hadn’t been kayaking long, but I was already completely addicted to paddling.
+I hadn't been kayaking long, but I was already completely addicted to paddling.